pydantic/pydantic/docs/usage/models.md

 values of instance attributes will raise errors.
 See [model config](model_config.md) for more details on `Config`.

 !!! note
-    Same behavior in Pydantic V1 can be achieved via `allow_mutation = False`.
+    This behavior can be achieved in Pydantic V1 via `allow_mutation = False`.
 This config is deprecated in Pydantic V2.

 !!! warning
     Immutability in Python is never strict.
 If developers are determined/stupid they can always